TheOtherRolesAU/TheOtherRoles/README.md

 ## Lighter
 ### **Team: Crewmates**
-The Lighter can turn on their Lighter every now and then, which increases their vision by a customizable amount.
+The Lighter has a different vision than everyone else depending on the settings.\
+Their vision looks like a flashlight cone which can be moved around (known from the Hide'n'Seek mode).

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
 | Lighter Spawn Chance | -
-| Lighter Mode Vision On Lights On | The vision the Lighter has when the lights are on and the Lighter mode is on
+| Vision On Lights On | The vision the Lighter has when the lights are on
-| Lighter Mode Vision On Lights Off | The vision the Lighter has when the lights are down and the Lighter mode is on
+| Vision On Lights Off | The vision the Lighter has when the lights are down
-| Lighter Cooldown | -
-| Lighter Duration | -
+| Flashlight Width | -
 -----------------------

 ## Detective